 Whether you're building large-scale ecommerce websites for clients or simply need a home for your design portfolio, choosing the right hosting is essential.
 These days the most likely choice you'll have to make is between cloud and shared hosting, but what's the difference?

 We're used to seeing the word 'cloud' stuck in front of practically every technological term out there.
 And while most of us now have a decent grasp of what 'the cloud' is, the same can't be said for all its potential applications.

 Cloud hosting, for example, is not simply shared hosting with a cloud badge stuck on.
-Cloud hosting has certain unique features and advantages that put it in a league of its own when compared to more traditional forms of shared hosting (also see the best cloud storage services).
-This article will explore the difference that set it apart.
+Cloud hosting has certain unique features and advantages that put it in a league of its own when compared to more traditional forms of shared hosting (also see these top cloud storage options).
+This article will explore the differences that set it apart.

 What is cloud hosting?

 The critical differentiator of cloud hosting services is that they draw computing power from a pool of dynamically allocated resources across a large network of physical components, not a fixed set of hardware.

 What is shared hosting?